 When this Sacred Fig in Yunnan province was planted, China was about to transit from a profit-chasing Shang Dynasty to a culture-pursue Zhou Dynasty, which was 3,000 years ago.

-From this ancient tree, a branch looked uncannily like an ageing human hand is found to have grown from the trunk with fingers poking into a crack on the cliff.
+From this ancient tree, a branch looked uncannily like an aging human hand is found to have grown from the trunk with fingers poking into a crack on the cliff.

 A Gingko Tree Planted by a Tang Dynasty Prince 1,400 Years Ago

 This 1,400-year-old Gingko tree turns yellow in deep autumn in a Buddhist temple in ancient Chinese capital Xi’an.

 It is documented as being planted by Prince Li Shimin of the Tang Dynasty.
 Later, Li Shimin became Emperor Taizong of Tang, one of the greatest emperors in Chinese history, along with Emperor Wudi of Han, Emperor Wendi of Sui, Emperor Taizu of Ming and Emperor Yongle of Ming.